SAFETY AND EFFICACY OF MEDICAL CANNABIS IN FIBROMYALGIA

 Chronic pain may be treated by medical cannabis.
 Yet, there is scarce evidence to support the role of medical cannabis in the treatment of fibromyalgia.
 367 fibromyalgia patients participated in a prospective observational study with 6 months follow-up period.
 The aim of the study, conducted in collaboration with the Department of Rheumatology at Rabin Medical Center, was to investigate the characteristics, safety and effectiveness of medical cannabis therapy for fibromyalgia.

 STUDY POPULATION: 367 fibromyalgia patients (301 females, mean age 52.9).

 STUDY PRODUCT: Most patients consumed Alaska, Erez and Avidakel.

 - Only 28 patients (7.6%) discontinued treatment during six months of treatment.

-General improvement – 81.1% of patients reported a moderate (at least) improvement in their general condition, with no serious side effects.
+- Overall improvement – 81.1% of patients reported a moderate (at least) improvement in their condition with no serious side effects.

 - Decrease in pain intensity – the overall pain intensity decreased from a median of 9.0 before starting treatment to 5.0 after six months.